tylerlinquata/audio-downloader/README.md

 ## Usage

-### Audio Download
+### Unified Word Processing
+The application now combines audio downloads and sentence generation into a single streamlined workflow:

-1. Launch the application and go to the "Download" tab
+1. Launch the application and go to the "Process Words" tab
-2. Enter Danish words (one per line) or load them from a text file
+2. Enter Danish words (one per line) or load them from a text file using the "Load from File" button
-3. Configure output directory and Anki media folder in the "Settings" tab
-4. Check "Copy to Anki Media Folder" if you want automatic Anki integration
-5. Click "Start Download" to begin
-6. Monitor progress in the log area

-### Example Sentences Generation
-1. Go to the "Example Sentences" tab
-2. Enter Danish words (one per line) or load them from a file
+3. Configure your settings:
+   - **Output Directory**: Where audio files will be saved
+   - **Copy to Anki Media Folder**: Check this to automatically copy audio files to Anki
-3. Select your CEFR level (A1-C2) for appropriate difficulty
+   - **CEFR Level**: Select A1-C2 for appropriate sentence difficulty
-4. Enter your OpenAI API key (save it in Settings for convenience)
+   - **OpenAI API Key**: Required for sentence generation (save in Settings for convenience)
-5. Click "Generate Example Sentences"
+4. Click "Process Words" to start the unified workflow
+5. **Phase 1**: Audio files are downloaded first with progress tracking
+6. **Phase 2**: Example sentences are automatically generated after audio completion
+7. Monitor progress with dual progress bars and detailed logging
-6. Save the results in your preferred format:
+8. Save the generated sentences in your preferred format:
-   - **Text File**: Save as formatted text with markdown-style formatting
+   - **Text File**: Formatted text with markdown-style formatting
-   - **CSV File**: Save as structured CSV for Anki import with three card types per word:
+   - **CSV File**: Structured CSV for Anki import with three card types per word

-     * **Card Type 1**: Fill-in-the-blank with IPA pronunciation
-     * **Card Type 2**: Word removed from sentence with definition provided
-     * **Card Type 3**: Different sentence with fill-in-the-blank format
+### Advanced Features

-#### Enhanced Grammar Integration
+#### Comprehensive Grammar Integration
-The app now requests comprehensive grammar information from ChatGPT for each word in Danish:
+The app requests detailed grammar information from ChatGPT for each word in Danish:
 - **IPA Pronunciation**: Actual Danish IPA transcription in slashes (e.g., `/hun/`)
 - **Word Type**: Danish word types (substantiv, verbum, adjektiv, etc.)
 - **Gender**: `en` or `et` for Danish nouns